Luke-Fost3r/Portfolio-Luke/README.md

 SUDOKU SOLVER

-Important to note; This program consists of four important files, sudoku.py which contains the solving strategies, methods.py containing the class method which most importantly utilizes the getitem special method and removes a huge amount of redundancy from the program, then finally the data.txt, and output.txt which contain the starting unsolved sudoku, and the solved product data of the program.
+Important to note; This program consists of four important files, sudoku.py;the solving strategies, methods.py; the class method that utilizes getitem special method removing a huge amount of redundancy from the program, lastly data.txt and output.txt;containing the starting unsolved sudoku and the solved product data of the program.

-Overview; A file pointer is retrieved by calling the open_file() function.
-This function repeatedly asks the user for a file name until the file is successfully opened and the fp is returned to main().
-The sudoku data is retrieved, by calling get_data().
-Using the file pointer, the file is read line by line, and the numbers and blank spaces are extracted and appended to a 2d list representing the unsolved sudoku board, with each unsolved value a list of all nine possibilities.

-Next a board object is created by calling the method() class.
-Method(), initializes itself with the data extracted, includes a printing method which returns a string of the data, and most importantly contains the get_item special method.
-This method allows the program to pull specific row, column, or box lists from the data by stating board[a,b].
-If both a and b are integers, a single number is returned representing x,y coordinates of the number.
-If only b is provided, then a row is returned.
-If only a is provided a column is returned.
-If b is provided as some character, then that number b, box is returned.

-Next validate_data() and validate_board() are called. validate_data() returns false if the input file given by the user contains not enough data, or improper data. validate_board() returns false if the data inputted by the user does not meet the rules of sudoku.
-If the data entered is validated, then a loop is entered which repeatedly calls to the two solving strategies;

-Sole_candidate(): This strategy iterates through each list of rows, columns and boxes.
-For each solved value in a list, that value is removed from the possibilities list.
-At any point during this process, if a list contains a possibilities list with only one possibility, that value is filled in for that spot.

-hidden_single(): This strategy iterates through every list of rows, columns, and boxes as well.
-For each list, a count of each possibility occurrence in row/column/box is made.
-If any number has only a count of one, that value is filled in for that spot.

-As long as at least one possibility is crossed off, or one unit is solved in an iteration of the two stradegies loop, the loop will continue to iterate.
-Once this is not the case, return_data() is called which checks to see if the board was able to be completed, formats the data along with a message to the user, and opens a file presenting the solved data.
+Data is read from a file inputed from user into a 2d list, which is then used to create a board object to utilize the get_item method.
+The board object is able to easily return any row, column or box from the data to the main program, avoiding many repetitive loops.
+Overall the program relys on sectional functions, which each act as an individual stradegy in solving a given sudoku.
+The four current main stradegys implemented include; sole candidate, hidden single, naked pair, and hidden pair.
+Sole candidate and hidden candidate run repeatedly until they are unable to make any changes, next both pair stradegys are used, and this proccess continues until no change is made.
+With this combination the program is able to solve up to even extreme sudoku's on the sudoku.com website/app.

+Future changes; In the future I would like to add more advance stradegies such as X-wing, and swordfish.
+I would also like to play around with a brute force algorithm which guesses and back traces when board validity is false, over and over untill solved.

+For more information on the code specifics, veiw the sudoku folder under my projects to see my approach and comments.